letsgohimalaya/letsgohimalaya/content/about.md

 # About Content Version 3

-Now this is certainly About us page
+Now this is certainly About us pagess

 ::home-feature
+---
+icon: i-material-symbols-account-child-outline-rounded
+---
+#title
+This is title slotffs

+#description
+This si Descriptio slotfsss
 ::